rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

 -------------------------------

-**Actor-Critic algorithms** methods consist of two models, which may optionally share parameters: - Critic updates the value function parameters w and depending on the algorithm it could be action-value :math:`Q_{\varphi}(s,a )` or state-value :math:`V_{\varphi}(s)`. - Actor updates the policy parameters :math:`\theta` for :math:`\pi_{\theta}(a \mid s)`, in the direction suggested by the critic.
+**Actor-Critic algorithms** methods consist of two models, which may optionally share parameters:

+- Critic updates the value function parameters w and depending on the algorithm it could be action-value :math:`Q_{\varphi}(s,a )` or state-value :math:`V_{\varphi}(s)`.
+- Actor updates the policy parameters :math:`\theta` for :math:`\pi_{\theta}(a \mid s)`, in the direction suggested by the critic.

 **A2C** is an Actor-Critic algorithm and it is part of the on-policy family, which means that we are learning the value function for one policy while following it.
-The original paper in which it was proposedi can be found `here <https://arxiv.org/pdf/1602.01783.pdf>`__ and the pseudocode of the algorithm is the following:
+The original paper in which it was proposed can be found `here <https://arxiv.org/pdf/1602.01783.pdf>`__ and the pseudocode of the algorithm is the following: